 3. Verify you meet the minimum criteria (see below).

-4. Interviews and testing will be held at Vanderbilt Health at One Hundred Oaks on Feb.
-12, 2019.
+4. Interviews and testing will be held at our education and training facility on Glenrose Avenue in Nashville on August 6, 2019.
 Please make appropriate plans.
 This is the only interview and testing date scheduled.

 5. Each candidate must complete the critical care entrance exam to be eligible for interview.
 If at any time an applicant fails to complete the critical care entrance exam or interview, they will be dismissed from the candidate process without exception.
 The critical care entrance exam awards points to the applicant based on their overall score.
 If the applicant is successful, these points are forwarded to the interview committee.

 6. Please allow two hours for the critical care entrance exam and one hour for the interview process.

 Licensed Tennessee Paramedic with two years of advanced practice experience

 Background check with a Green or Pass score within 90 days of the class

 Basic Life Support (BLS) Healthcare Provider

 The cost of the course is $850.
 Please make checks payable to Vanderbilt LifeFlight .
 Course fee must be received within one week of your acceptance into the course.
 The fee covers the course, uniform, books, scrubs, and parking.